OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 The General Terms and Conditions for using the XING service and any additional terms for the use of individual applications are hereinafter referred to as **“GTC”**.

-The contract is concluded with XING AG, Dammtorstraße 29-32, 20354 Hamburg, Germany, and as of 1 May 2014, in those cases listed in Section A.6.6 below additionally with XING S.á r.l., 9, Avenue Guillaume, L-1651 Luxembourg.
-Further contact details, commercial register details as well as the name of a person authorised to represent XING AG and, as of 1 May 2014, XING S.á r.l. can be found in the “About this site” section.
+The contract is concluded with XING AG, Dammtorstraße 29-32, 20354 Hamburg, Germany, and as of 1 May 2014, in those cases listed in Section A.6.6 below additionally with XING S.à r.l., 9, Avenue Guillaume, L-1651 Luxembourg.
+Further contact details, commercial register details as well as the name of a person authorised to represent XING AG and, as of 1 May 2014, XING S.à r.l. can be found in the “About this site” section.

 1\.
 Subject and basis for using XING